Shantang Street in Suzhou – Your Window to Wu Culture

 I did go there at 8:30 in the evening, but I only lasted for 4 minutes and I went back to my hostel.
 The crowd was too much, and I worried about my safety.
 Not to mention those inconsiderate chain smokers I couldn’t stand.

 However, I woke up early and went back to Shantang Jie the next day – to beat the crowd.
 Unfortunately, it rained but nothing could stop me.
-And that’s in the next blog post.
+I was armed with my umbrella and a light rain jacket.

 Remember that while most hotels in China have free access to wifi, I recommend that you install your own VPN to access your social media accounts.